prince5611/Celebal_Devops_Week_7/README.md

 Reference:

-Microsoft Docs – Add Users to Team Project solution 📎 Download Solution File 🔐 Q2: Apply branch policies so only the project administrator can access the master branch
+Microsoft Docs – Add Users to Team Project solution
+🔐 Q2: Apply branch policies so only the project administrator can access the master branch
 Objective: Secure production branch access.